Possum New Zealand

 It is called possum, o’possum, brushtail, paihamu or even Trichosurus Vulpecula.
 Discover how we’ve turned a disadvantage into an advantage in creating a demand for an ecological pest in the marketing of our Eco Fur products.

-FREE INTERNATIONAL FREIGHT ON ORDERS OVER NZ$100
+FREE INTERNATIONAL FREIGHT ON ALL ORDERS

 The Brushtail Possum fur has a hollow fibre to ensure that all products are ultra warm.
 Available in up to 18 different natural and dyed colors, as well as different reversible finishes, there is something for everyone in the Possum New Zealand Eco-Fur Collection.